PeterSarabeev/project-students-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# How to run the project
+# Running the project

 Open two CMD terminals and navigate to project-students-api/project-practicum and project-students-api/student-api respectively.\
-If you are using VS Code you can use a split terminal
+If you are using VS Code you can use a split terminal.

 ## Available Scripts